 What do you know about retinol?
 Retinol is in most cosmeceutical skincare.
+The best retinol serum will have a high concentration of this active ingredient.

 Here’s exactly what retinol does: